Pick-Your-Own Sweet Cherries & Sour Cherries!

 Sour Cherries

 This variety of sour cherries is more sour when the fruit is lighter colour.
-If you want them most sour then choose the lighter coloured sour cherries, which are inside the tree.
-The darker ones on the outside of the tree will be more sweet.
-Typically, sour cherry season lasts between 3 and 5 weeks.
+We have a large orchard with almost 1000 sour cherry trees!
+Sour cherry season typically lasts between 3 and 5 weeks.

 Please read the Picking Conditions section for information on pick-your-own